Metropolitan areas of Mexico: Identifying metropolitan areas in Mexico

-This new criteria also introduced two groups of municipalities within a metropolitan area: core, the location of the core city or cities in the area; and peripheral, surrounding, urban areas with high degree of integration with the core.
+These new criteria also introduced two groups of municipalities within a metropolitan area: core, the location of the core city or cities in the area; and peripheral, surrounding, urban areas with high degree of integration with the core.

 As per this last definition, there are currently 74 metropolitan areas in Mexico.
-75.1 million people, 62.8% of the country population, live within a metropolitan area.
+75.1 million people, 62.8 percent of the country population, live within a metropolitan area.

+Metropolitan areas beyond municipal borders

 Northern states are generally divided into a small number of large municipalities, whereas central and southern states are divided into a large number of smaller municipalities.
 As such, metropolitan areas in the north of the country cover fewer municipalities than those in the central and southern parts.